-c) Specified Individual support
+Specific Individual support

 This type of support is available for children whose learning needs are severe, complex and lifelong.
-This is usually provided via a Devon Assessment Framework (DAF) or an Education, Health and Care Plan (EHCP).
+This is usually provided via an Education, Health and Care Plan (EHCP).
 This means your child will have been identified by professionals as needing a particularly high level of individual or small-group teaching.
 This type of support is available for children with specific barriers to learning that cannot be overcome through Quality First Teaching and intervention groups.